 Does your property have an Energy Performance Certificate which is less than 10 years old?
-No a.
+Don't know a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+No b.
+Are you aware of the existence of asbestos in your property?
+No